-Activity: Agree/disagree | Time: 7 minutes | Arrangement: Whole group

-- 1. Bring the class back together.

-- 2. Explain the instructions for 'Agree/Disagree'.
-You will say a sentence.
-If the child agrees with the sentence, go to the side of the room with the 'Smile' sign.
+Activity: Agree/disagree | Time: 7 minutes | Arrangement: Whole group child agrees with the sentence, go to the side of the room with the 'Smile' sign.
 If the child disagrees with the sentence, go to the 'Frown' sign on the other side of the room.

-- "